knocte/2fsharp/README.md

 ```
 which becomes
 ```
-use reader = StreamReader(someFile)
+use reader = new StreamReader(someFile)
 DoStuff(reader)
 ```
-* No need for nesting a sub-block when using `use`, the resource will be
+* No need for nesting a sub-block when using `use`
-disposed when it goes out of scope (the function ends).
+* Therefore, the resource will be disposed when it goes out of scope (the function ends).
-* No need for the `new` keyword.

 ### Example 5: Avoiding nulls and ignoring things